MicrosoftDocs/WindowsCommunityToolkitDocs/docs/gaze/GazeInteractionLibrary.md

 <!-- Use <example> and <code> tags in C# to create a Propertie/method specific examples.
 For more info - https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/xmldoc/example -->
 <!-- Optional: Codes to achieve real-world use case with the output.
 For eg: Check https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/animationset#examples  -->

-## Sample Code
+## Sample Project

 [GazeInteractionPage](https://github.com/Microsoft/WindowsCommunityToolkit/tree/master/Microsoft.Toolkit.Uwp.SampleApp/SamplePages/GazeInteraction/).
-You can see all of this in action in the [Windows Community Toolkit Sample App](https://www.microsoft.com/store/apps/9NBLGGH4TLCQ).
+You can [see this in action](uwpct://Gaze?sample=GazeInteraction) in the [Windows Community Toolkit Sample App](http://aka.ms/uwptoolkitapp).

 ## Requirements